 All school staff and governors have completed Prevent training and we have training logs to evidence this.

 We have in place and monitor appropriate web filtering systems.

-The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk)
+The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Prevent duty guidance: England and Wales

 19. Online Safety